small living room design ideas

 A large piece of artwork or decorative mirror attached to heavy-duty tracks glides effortlessly over the alcove, hiding the big screen from sight.

-Or hang a large tapestry from a decorative rod and slide it open to reveal the television.
+Or hang a large tapestry from a decorative rod and slide it open to reveal the television ( small living room design ideas ).

 This allows you to transform a formal living room into a casual family room simply by shifting the focus from a fireplace or symmetrically placed sofas, as examples, to the entertainment area.